 \subsection{Look-ahead Computation Order}

-To address intensive memory access challenges and mitigate costly irregular data access patterns within limited on-chip SRAM capacity, we propose a look-ahead computation order that substantially reduces SRAM requirements for intermediate results while preserving algorithmic efficiency.
-The core idea is to leverage data locality inherent in the level-wise block-based interpolation procedure by carefully reordering execution to maximize the reuse of reconstructed data.
-Since interpolation operations are inherently independent across blocks, significant data reuse opportunities exist at different processing levels.
-Our approach enables partial block-granularity computations to span across multiple levels, initiating execution for subsequent levels before completing the current one.
-Intermediate results from partially processed blocks, whose sizes are significantly reduced, can thus be buffered in SRAM, effectively avoiding expensive off-chip memory transactions.
-By exploiting block-wise independence and intrinsic level-wise locality, the proposed method facilitates the early reuse of partial results, substantially reducing both the memory footprint and the capacity demand on on-chip SRAM.
-Ultimately, once data locality at level-1 is fully exploited, these partial results are directly forwarded to downstream modules, as they are no longer needed in subsequent interpolations.
+To address intensive and irregular memory accesses under limited on-chip SRAM, we propose a look-ahead computation order that reduces the SRAM required for intermediate results while preserving algorithmic efficiency.
+The key idea is to exploit the data locality of the level-wise block-based interpolation procedure by reordering execution to maximize the reuse of reconstructed data.
+Since interpolation operations are independent across blocks, partial block-granularity computation can span multiple levels, allowing later levels to start before the current level is fully completed.
+As a result, the smaller intermediate results of partially processed blocks can be buffered in SRAM and reused early, avoiding expensive off-chip memory transactions.
+Once locality at Level-1 has been fully exploited, these partial results are directly forwarded to downstream modules because they are no longer needed for subsequent interpolation.

 Figure~\ref{fig:proposedComputationOrder} illustrates the proposed look-ahead strategy.
-At each level, only half of the newly reconstructed blocks are immediately forwarded to the next level for further processing, while the remaining half is deferred until the first half completes processing at Level-1, thus generating partial final results.
-For instance, the lower half of reconstructed blocks at Level-3 is processed earlier at Level-2 (step 2), whereas the upper half is processed later at step 5, after the lower half has been fully computed through Level-1.
-Because results from Level-1 are not needed for subsequent computations, this approach significantly reduces the SRAM capacity requirement by 3.46$\times$, as depicted in Figure~\ref{fig:sramRequirment}, assuming a fixed block size of $32 \times 32 \times 32$ with 32-bit values.
+At each level, half of the newly reconstructed blocks are immediately forwarded to the next level, while the remaining half is deferred until the first half completes processing at Level-1 and produces partial final results.
+For example, the lower half of the blocks reconstructed at Level-3 is first processed at Level-2 (step 2), whereas the upper half is processed later at step 5 after the lower half has been computed through Level-1.
+Because Level-1 results are not needed for subsequent interpolation, this approach reduces the SRAM capacity requirement by 3.46$\times$ for a fixed block size of $32 \times 32 \times 32$ with 32-bit values, as shown in Figure~\ref{fig:sramRequirment}.
 In contrast, the original computation order requires the entire dataset to be stored in SRAM to avoid excessive off-chip memory accesses, which becomes impractical for large-scale scientific datasets.

 Essentially, the proposed look-ahead computation order adopts a Depth-First Exploration strategy -- a recursive traversal that processes data blocks in a depth-first manner, producing partial results early in the computation.
 Unlike the original Breadth-First Exploration approach, which fully processes all blocks at each level before proceeding to the next, our depth-first approach enables an efficient execution order that exploits data locality to eliminate redundant data accesses, minimize memory usage, and enhance overall performance.
 By processing blocks across levels in an out-of-order fashion, the proposed algorithm effectively manages memory resources and reduces latency, making it particularly suitable for high-performance computing applications.